cncf/tag-security/governance/roles.md

   to ensure that the Project Lead is set up for success or suggest alternatives.

-Depending on the expected length of the project, Project Leads may be assigned as OWNERS of the project to help facilitate and moderate new content to the project.
+Depending on the expected length of the project, Project Leads may be assigned as OWNERS of the project directory in this repository to help facilitate and moderate new content to the project.

 ## TOC liaison